OAK PARK PARK DISTRICT

 Through its many offerings, the Park District of Park makes a significant contribution to the physical and mental health of Oak Park residents, helps to build strong families and a more connected community, protects and preserves our environment and positively impacts our local economy.
 For more information about Park District of Oak Park programs, parks and facilities please visit www.pdop.org.

-- Geo-thermal system for heating, air conditioning and comfort control.
+- Geo-thermal system uses the earth’s constant temperature to provide heating, air conditioning and comfort control year-round.

-- Photovoltaic array on the rook to supple the porjected energy needs of the building – net zero (uses sun energy)
+- Photovoltaic array on the roof to supply the projected energy needs of the building – Net-Zero Energy (uses sun energy)

 - Storm water harvesting through a cistern and diversion for toilet flushing.